Our Team

 Peter Neily (Member at Large)

-Peter grew up o a small farm on the Valley's North Mountain and hiking and fishing the South Mountain provided a great background for my career in forestry.
-After receiving a degree from UNB he worked as a research forester/ecologist for the province's natural resources department 45 years, providing the opportunity to travel extensively throughout Nova Scotia to study the tremendous diversity of our forests.
-Peter has canoed most of the provinces rivers from their headwaters broadening his appreciation for our wild areas.
+Peter grew up on a small farm on the North Mountain and spent his youth hiking and fishing the South Mountain—an ideal foundation for a lifelong career in forestry.
+After earning a degree from UNB, he worked for 45 years as a research forester and ecologist with Nova Scotia’s natural resources department, exploring the province’s diverse forests.
+A passionate canoeist, Peter has paddled most of Nova Scotia’s rivers from their headwaters, deepening his appreciation for its wild landscapes.

 Heba is a Palestinian-Canadian with a keen interest in forest health and ecology.
 She first got involved with the MCFC as a Community Outreach Intern while completing her Masters of Forest Conservation.
 Growing up in Nova Scotia, Heba is grateful to work on protecting our forests and waters.
 She is currently a Forest Health Specialist with the NS Department of Natural Resources and Renewables.